Rory Skinner

-Skinner is managed by former MotoGP rider John Hopkins.
+For 2023, Skinner was contracted to race in the Moto2 world championship with American Racing Team, but had a disappointing season, only scoring points once in the 17 races he participated in that season.
+Skinner is managed by former MotoGP rider John Hopkins, and has also worked as a motorcycle mechanic prior to his racing career.

 Career

 Red Bull MotoGP Rookies Cup

 On 17 October 2014, the then 13-year-old Skinner was selected as the only British rider to compete in the 2015 Red Bull MotoGP Rookies Cup, following the selection event at the Guadix circuit in Spain.

 Skinner ended his debut season in the championship in 10th position, with his best results coming at the final round in Aragon, Spain.
 On the weekend of his 14th birthday, Skinner qualified on pole position and took third place in each of the two races.
 It was also confirmed that he would continue in the championship in 2016.

 Despite missing the first round of the 2016 championship through injury, Skinner moved up to sixth in the overall standings - scoring third place podium finishes at Assen and Aragon.

-The Scot took his first and only Rookies win in the opening race of the 2017 season at Jerez.
+Skinner took his first and only Rookies win in the opening race of the 2017 season at Jerez.
 It was his only podium finish of the season and he slipped back to 12th in the final standings.

-At the end of 2017 it was confirmed that he was leaving the Red Bull MotoGP Rookies Cup, having competed in the maximum three seasons allowed under the rules.
+At the end of 2017, it was confirmed that Skinner was leaving the Red Bull MotoGP Rookies Cup, having competed in the maximum three seasons allowed under the rules.

 FIM CEV Moto3 Junior World Championship

 As well as competing in the Red Bull Rookies MotoGP Cup, Skinner raced in the FIM CEV Moto3 Junior World Championship for the KRP team, as part of the Racing Steps Foundation programme.

-Riding a KTM motorcycle, the Scot scored a best result of fifth and finished 13th in the 2017 FIM CEV Moto3 Junior World Championship.
+Riding a KTM motorcycle, Skinner scored a best result of fifth and finished 13th in the 2017 FIM CEV Moto3 Junior World Championship.